crypto101/book/stream-ciphers.rst

 We can refine CBC bit flipping attacks to trick a recipient into decrypting arbitrary messages!

-As we've just discussed, CBC mode requires padding the message to a multiple of the block size.
+As we've just discussed, :term:`CBC mode` requires padding the message to a multiple of the block size.
 If the padding is incorrect, the recipient typically rejects the message, saying that the padding was invalid.
 We can use that tiny bit of information about the padding of the plaintext